 We asked Shefik Macauley, a LAMP network architect, programmer and engineer for Merck Creative Studios and other companies, to give us perspective on degrees and careers for IT pros in networking and beyond.
 "I consider the internet to be the backbone of technology," he said.
 "It is the spine that supports the structure.
 A career in IT ensures that you are at the forefront of technology."

 Online Degrees in Computer Networking

-Training in the fundamentals of networking can be found on campus and online at computer networking schools and colleges from coast to coast.
-Associate degrees in the field train students in a broad, introductory schedule of online computer networking courses that typically also includes fundamental concepts of computer science and information security.
-Helpdesk agents and computer support specialists can distinguish themselves with a degree at this level.
+Education in the fundamentals of networking can be found on campus and online at computer networking schools and colleges from coast to coast.
+Associate degree programs in the field can introduce students to a broad schedule of online computer networking courses that typically cover fundamental concepts of computer science and information security.
+Helpdesk agents and computer support specialists can distinguish themselves by earning an associate degree.

 Most entry-level positions in network administration, network architecture or IT management require a bachelor's degree.
 Here's a quick list of subjects that you can expect to study in one form or another in bachelor's programs at online computer networking schools:

 - Real-time control networks